lifeiscontent/storybook-addon-next-router/README.md

 - Use 1.x if you're using storybook 5.x
 - Use 3.x if you're using storybook 6.x
+- Use 4.x if you're using storybook 6.x and react 18

 **Note: these docs refer to 3.0**